Trying to Get Pregnant Again After a Miscarriage: What to Ask Your Doctor

 Once you have taken time to heal both physically and emotionally, you may be ready to start trying again.
 Some clinicians recommend trying again with your next cycle while others recommend waiting 3-6 months to allow your body to heal depending how far along your pregnancy was and any procedures you may have needed after the miscarriage.
 You should discuss your history with your doctor and determine the next best step for you and your partner together.

 Sometimes after a loss, your body may be going through some changes as your hormones try to regulate again.
 You may notice your cycle is a little longer, shorter, or irregular than what you were used to before.
 It may be a good idea to start tracking your cycles again to pick up on any regularities you may be experiencing and to determine if you are ovulating again.
-You can read about LH tracking and how to determine if you are ovulating here.

 4. What can I do differently next time?